 If you have an aptitude for science and like to work with people, the field of Nutrition offers a unique opportunity to apply your talents on a personal level by helping people to improve their health.
 Equipped with the knowledge gained in this program, a nutritionist is able to assess nutritional needs, provide counseling and education, and implement a dietary plan compatible with optimal health for individuals or groups.
 Nutrition is also an excellent major as preparation for other careers in the health and medical sciences such as physicians, physician assistants, dentists, pharmacists, nurses, biomedical researchers, etc.

 There are three tracks in the nutrition major that prepare students for different careers within the broad field of nutrition.
-The three major tracks are: Dietetics, Nutrition and Health Sciences, and Nutrition in a Global Society.
+The three major tracks are: Dietetics, Nutrition and Health Sciences, and Nutrition and Society.
 Students must complete all coursework within a selected track to fulfill the requirements to earn a B.S. in Nutrition.